pkgamma/cs225-final-review/tree_adv.md

 ### Remove

+- No child: Just remove
+- 1 child: Swap with child then remove
+- 2 children: Swap with IOP then remove, like this:

 1. Find inorder predecessor (IOP), the largest node in the left subtree (the rightmost node).
 2. Swap IOP and the node we want to delete.
 3. The node is now a leaf, so we can remove it.